After your amputation procedure, a wide range of healthcare professionals will be involved in your rehabilitation process:

 Your physiotherapist will advise you on daily exercise for your stump; on caring for your stump wound, scar and skin; on recovering the muscle and joint function in your residual leg as well as maintaining the functional capacity and strength of your other leg, arms and trunk.
-Initially you may be advised to wear a compressive bandage to avoid swelling and maintain an appropriate stump shape to allow the correct wearing of your prosthesis.
+Initially, you may be advised to wear a compressive bandage to avoid swelling and maintain an appropriate stump shape.

-When the scar on your stump is ready, your prosthetist will take a mold of your stump in order to make a preparatory prosthesis.
+When the scar on your stump is ready, your prosthetist will take a mould of your stump in order to make a preparatory prosthesis.
 This will take a few days.
-During this time, your physiotherapy will be continued to improve your muscle function and gait training using apparatus like parallel bars, a walking frame or crutches.
+During this time, your physiotherapy will continue to improve your muscle function using apparatus like parallel bars, walking frame or crutches for gait training.

 A first trial of your prosthesis will be arranged by the prosthetist and the physiotherapist.
 A few trials with adjustments will be required to achieve a comfortable fitting.
 Once this is achieved the rehabilitation team will deliver your prosthesis.
-As your stump will shrink and change shape as it heals, socket adjustment, shank adjustment or additional layers of socks will be needed to maintain the comfort and effective functioning of your prosthesis during the first few months.
-During this period, don’t hesitate to let your rehabilitation team know if you do not feel comfortable or your prosthesis doesn’t feel right.
+As it heals your stump will shrink and change shape. socket adjustment, shank adjustment or additional layers of socks will be needed for the first few months to maintain comfort and effective functioning.
+During this period, do not hesitate to let your rehabilitation team know if you do not feel comfortable or your prosthesis does not feel right.

 Regular training with your prosthesis and gait training will be required until you feel completely confident in your daily life activities.

-After around six months your stump will not change any further, and your prosthetist will mold a new socket and fit you for a new prosthesis.
-This is your definitive prosthesis.
+After around six months, your stump will not change any further, and your prosthetist will mould a new socket and fit you for a new prosthesis.
+This will be your definitive prosthesis.